isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/expert-sessions/guides-extension-framework-nov2023.md

 ---
-title: Extension Framework of AEM Guides: Customize Web-Editor and Review UI
+title: Extension Framework of AEM Guides - Customize Web-Editor and Review UI
 description: With the Guides extension framework you can customize the desired sections of Review Ui or Webeditor by using easy-to-update JSON, CSS, and JavaScript.
 exl-id:
 ---